Every new hire comes with a hidden cost that never shows up on your P&L.

 - Document generation and processing

 Some work genuinely requires human judgment.
-For those tasks, build systems that minimize coordination overhead:
+For those tasks, build systems that cut coordination overhead:

 - Clear ownership with documented decision rights